Mythic Fantasy name generator background

 Can I use this for fictional places?

 Yes.
-This generator is especially useful for fantasy and fictional settings where you need inhabitant names for cities, empires, islands, or made-up nations.
+This generator is built for fantasy, speculative, and fictional settings where you need inhabitant names for cities, empires, islands, republics, or invented regions.

 Can I base the output on an existing place name?